DJUltis/toot-toot-engineering/TTE_PROMPT.md

 # TTDB Dungeon Crawler for the K10

-Create a complete K10 Dungeon Crawling game making creative use of the K10 capabilities and simple tap-to-choose-the-path UI.
+Create a complete K10 Dungeon Crawling game making creative use of the K10 capabilities (see https://www.unihiker.com/wiki/K10/) and simple tap-to-choose-the-path UI.

 ---